s6noor/EMG-Controlled-Prosthetic-Hand/README.md

     2) Actuator Response

 # Summary of Files
-Demo.ino is the prototype testing file and EMGControlledProstheticHand.pdg contains figures and images summarizing the connections and parts used in the design
+Demo.ino is the prototype testing file and EMGControlledProstheticHand.pdf contains figures and images summarizing the connections and parts used in the design